ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-10-02-who-is-ronaldo-beltran-dimas.md

 ## FAQs

 **1. How old is Ronaldo Beltrán Dimas?**
-He was born on March 28, 2002 — making him 23 years old as of mid-2025. :contentReference[oaicite:14]{index=14}
+He was born on March 28, 2002 — making him 23 years old as of mid-2025. :contentReference

 **2. What club does he currently play for?**
 He is part of Deportivo Toluca FC in Mexico.
-Mostly involved in their U23 / reserve squads, but also a bench option for the first team in some Liga MX matches. :contentReference[oaicite:15]{index=15}
+Mostly involved in their U23 / reserve squads, but also a bench option for the first team in some Liga MX matches. :contentReference

 **3. Has he played any official matches for Toluca first team?**
-As of 2025, there are no records of him starting many first-team Liga MX matches; more appearances seem to come from U23 / reserve competitions. :contentReference[oaicite:16]{index=16}
+As of 2025, there are no records of him starting many first-team Liga MX matches; more appearances seem to come from U23 / reserve competitions. :contentReference

 **4. What are his physical attributes?**
 Height approx. 1.83 m, about 81 kg.
-Born in Ahome, Sinaloa. :contentReference[oaicite:17]{index=17}
+Born in Ahome, Sinaloa. :contentReference

 **5. Why is he being talked about now?**
 Due to errors by senior goalkeepers at Toluca, there’s a chance for Ronaldo Beltrán to earn more responsibility.
-Also, his solid performances with the U23 squad have caught attention. :contentReference[oaicite:18]{index=18}
+Also, his solid performances with the U23 squad have caught attention. :contentReference

 ---